Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/output_card.rst

   Generates output at every <int or float> units of time, where <string> defines the units of time.

- PERIODIC_OBSERVATION TIMESTEP <int>
-  Generates output for observation points and mass balance at every <int> number of timesteps.

- PERIODIC_OBSERVATION TIME <float> <string>
-  Generates output for observation points and mass balance at every <float> units of time, where <string> defines the units of time.

  NO_PRINT_INITIAL
   If included, the initial state of the system will not be printed to the output file.